I like Uptown Magazine; you should too! I'm in this week's issue, so have a look-see.

 2007 was a pretty good year for music, you guys!
 I can't imagine 2008 being any less astounding, so rest assured I'll be keeping my ears open; when I find new hotness, you'll be the first to know.

-James Hope Howard is the Librarian for Herzing College Winnipeg, a current affairs panelist on 101.5 UMFM's Winnipeg Internet Pundits, a competitive gaming stream commentator for Chip Damage, and the reigning Virtua Fighter 5: Final Showdown champion of Winnipeg.
+James Hope Howard is a currently-job-hunting Librarian, a current affairs panelist on 101.5 UMFM's Winnipeg Internet Pundits, a competitive gaming stream commentator for Chip Damage, and the reigning five-time Virtua Fighter 5: Final Showdown champion of Winnipeg.
 Plus other duties as assigned.

 He blogs in his spare time.

 Views and opinions expressed on this site are his own and do not necessarily represent those of the institutions or outlets mentioned above.